choke-dev/Prism/README.md

-<h1 align="center">GCBot</h1>
+<h1 align="center">Prism</h1>
-> GCBot is a discord bot to replicate discord's group chat features in a server.
+> Prism is a discord bot to replicate discord's group chat features in a server.

 ## Install